 Wiesmann Logo

-The gecko on the emblem is rendered with high detail.
+The gecko on the emblem is rendered with great detail.
 Its feet, equipped with the species’ characteristic suction pads, are carefully drawn, emphasizing the reptile’s ability to cling firmly to any surface.
 This trait serves as a key metaphor for the company’s cars, which, thanks to their design and engineering, “stick” to the road, providing excellent grip and stability.

 The symbol’s silver color adds sophistication and elegance, reflecting the high quality and premium nature of the brand’s vehicles.
-The gecko’s form, which appears both dynamic and stable, highlights the characteristics of Wiesmann cars—speed, power, and control.
+The gecko’s form, which appears both dynamic and stable, highlights the characteristics of Wiesmann cars: speed, power, and control.

 Font and Colors